clorth0/carbonated/README.md

-# Carbonated - Reddit Insight Analyzer
+# Carbonated - SourceIQ

-A lightweight FastAPI web application that allows users to analyze Reddit discussions using large language models from xAI (Grok) or OpenAI (GPT-3.5 / GPT-4).
-Users can enter a topic, question, or Reddit URL.
-The app retrieves relevant Reddit content via the Pushshift API and generates contextual insights using the selected model.
+**SourceIQ** is a lightweight FastAPI web application that enables users to analyze online discussions using large language models from xAI (Grok) or OpenAI (GPT-3.5 / GPT-4).
+Given a topic, question, or Reddit URL, SourceIQ retrieves relevant Reddit content (via the Pushshift API) and DuckDuckGo search summaries, then generates contextualized insights using the selected AI model — with transparent source annotations.

 ## Features

-- Single input field for natural language queries or Reddit post URLs
+- Single input for natural language queries or Reddit URLs
-- Retrieves relevant Reddit threads based on user input
+- Retrieves top Reddit threads and DuckDuckGo search context
-- Uses xAI's Grok or OpenAI's GPT models for context-aware analysis
+- Supports xAI’s Grok and OpenAI’s GPT-4, GPT-4 Turbo, and GPT-3.5
+- Clearly annotates which parts of the response are based on Reddit or DuckDuckGo
-- Displays the Reddit content used for transparency
+- Displays retrieved source content for transparency
-- Renders model responses as safe, sanitized HTML from markdown
+- Renders model responses as safe, styled HTML with markdown support
-- Customizable model selection
+- Supports model selection via dropdown

 ## Requirements